Pay It Forward (film): Production

 Leslie Dixon adapted the screenplay from the book of the same name by Catherine Ryan Hyde, which was available as an open writing assignment.
 Dixon struggled with the adaptation of the book in part because of multiple narrative voices within it.
 Specifically, the reporter, the central character in the film, does not show up until halfway through the novel.
 Stuck, Dixon considered returning the money she was paid for the assignment.
 She eventually hit upon the idea to start with the reporter and trace the events backward.
-Dixon presented the idea to Hyde who in turn liked it so much that she decided to change the then unpublished novel's plot structure to mirror the film's.
+Dixon presented the idea to Hyde who in turn liked it so much that she decided to change the then-unpublished novel's plot structure to mirror the film's.
 In the novel, the character of Eugene Simonet was originally an African-American man named Reuben St. Clair.
-The role was offered to Denzel Washington, but he turned it down the role to do Remember the Titans instead.
+The role was offered to Denzel Washington, but he turned it down to do Remember the Titans instead.
 Kevin Spacey was contacted next and accepted the role of Eugene Simonet.

-In November 1999, it was announced that Osment had been cast as Trevor McKinney.
+In November 1999, it was announced that Haley Joel Osment had been cast as Trevor McKinney.

-Though the book is set in Tucson, Arizona, the film production changed the setting to Las Vegas, Nevada, to “show Las Vegas life off the Strip.”
+Though the book is set in Atascadero, California, location scout Maggie Mancuso noted the movie initially placed the story in Tucson, Arizona, then later the film production changed the setting to Las Vegas, Nevada, to "show Las Vegas life off the Strip."
 Filming took place between February and April 2000 in Las Vegas and in studio in Los Angeles, California, with additional shooting (for the bridge scene) taking place in Portland, Oregon.

-Soundtrack
+Music

-The film's soundtrack was composed by Thomas Newman and was released by Varèse Sarabande on October 31, 2000.
-The soundtrack generally was praised by critics, and is considered to be fitting with the theme of the film.
+The film's soundtrack was composed and created by Thomas Newman and was released by Varèse Sarabande on October 31, 2000.
+The soundtrack was generally praised by critics, and is considered to be fitting with the theme of the film.

 The track listing of the soundtrack is: